raventid/write-you-async-for-a-great-good/README.md

 - Chapter 1: Problem we are trying to solve.
 Introducing client/server, socket concept and plot of our story.
 - Chapter 2: Introduction to select Ruby interface.
-- Chapter 3: Building blocks of async: ByteBuffers, Selectors, EventEmmiters
+- Chapter 3: Building blocks of async: Byte Buffers, Selectors, Event Emmiters
 - Chapter 4: Let's build it.
 Our first async application!
 - Chapter 5: Prior art.
 EventMachine.
 - Chapter 6: EventMachine evolution.
 Fibers.